 In agriculture, a terrace is a piece of sloped plane that has been cut into a series of successively receding flat surfaces or platforms, which resemble steps, for the purposes of more effective farming.
 This method of farming uses "steps" that is built into the side of a mountain or hill.
 On each level, various crops are planted.
-When it rains, instead of washing away all the nutrients in the soil, the nutrients are carried down to the next level.
-Additionally, these steps prevent land sliding that would take plants with it and destroy all the crops on the hillside.
+When it rains, instead of washing away all of the nutrients in the soil, the nutrients are carried down to the next level.
+Additionally, these steps prevent land sliding that would take plants with it and destroy all of the crops on the hillside.
 This type of landscaping is therefore called terracing.
-Most of the area of KP is mountainous type and here.
+Most of the area of KP is mountainous type and here this method of farming is very suitable for agriculture and also for controlling erosion of fertile soil (Figure 6.6).